CS-3203-Group-F/calpal-backend/API-Documentation.md

 #### Body Parameters

+- `user_id` (integer, required) - The id of the user with which the event is associated.
 - `title` (string, required) - The title of the event.
 - `description` (string, optional) - A brief description of the event.
 - `start` (string, required) - The start time and date for the event in ISO 8601 format.